dokku/dokku.github.io/_posts/2021-09-XX-ansible-dokku.md

   1. provision new apps
   1. add users and give the access to apps

-Contrary to our last [dabble in ansible from 2018](https://dokku.github.io/general/automating-dokku-setup), this time we're going to take advantage of the dedicated [dokku ansible role](https://github.com/dokku/ansible-dokku) that automates much of the process.
+Contrary to our last [dabble in ansible from 2018](https://dokku.github.io/general/automating-dokku-setup), this time we're going to take advantage of a new, dedicated ansible role: [`ansible-dokku`](https://github.com/dokku/ansible-dokku) not only makes it a breeze to provision a new dokku instance, it also includes an array of ansible *modules* that help with managing its configuration over time.

  ## Basics